Latest News

 The war in Iran will accelerate China's switch to electric trucks over diesel

-Over the last two years, electric heavy trucks have grown from a niche to a market that will account for nearly a third (or more) of all new heavy trucks purchased in 2025.
-This is thanks to government subsidies and to expanding charging infrastructure.
-The growth of last year was accentuated in the fourth-quarter because buyers believed that the trade-in subsidies would soon end.
+Analysts and automakers predict that the rise in diesel prices caused by the Iran War will accelerate the electrification process of China's heavy trucks fleet this year and help to reduce fuel consumption in the world's biggest oil importer.
+Over the past two years, electric?heavy trucks have grown from a niche to nearly a quarter of all new heavy truck purchases by 2025.
+This is thanks to government subsidies and cheap refuelling.
+The growth of last year was particularly pronounced in the fourth quarter, as buyers believed that the trade-in subsidies would soon end.

-Some energy consultants now expect diesel consumption to decline faster than originally forecast.
+Several energy consultants now expect diesel consumption to decline faster than originally forecast.

-MOVE OVERSEAS AND SAVE BIG
+MOVE OVERSEAS AND SAVE MONEY

 Chen Dong, the Deputy General Manager of Sany, told reporters in April that Sany was already anticipating that the market for electric tractor trucks would increase by 50%, to 250,000 units.